IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Actions cannot only be invoked via the CLI or the OpenWhisk UI, they can also be invoked via simple *REST* API calls.
 All you need to do is to `POST` against the correct *REST* API endpoint.

-To find out about the correct *REST* API endpoint for a particular action, select the action, e.g. the `helloUI` action we have created earlier, and click the `View REST Endpoint` link at the bottom right of the code editor.
+To find out about the correct *REST* API endpoint for a particular action, select the action, e.g. the `helloUI` action we have created earlier, and click the `Endpoints` link at the left of the code editor.

-To test this use the `cURL URL`; just click the `Copy` button displayed next to the `cURL URL` shown and submit it.
+To test this use the `URL`; just click the `Copy` button displayed next to the `URL` shown and submit it.

 For instance, to invoke the `helloUI` action we have created earlier submit a call like this: